Inland Oats

 Grass family (Poaceae)

-Cultivation: The preference is partial sun, moist conditions, and a fertile loamy soil.
+Cultivation: The preference is partial sun, moist conditions, and a loamy or rocky soil.
 Plants tend to be smaller in areas that are drier and less fertile.

-Range & Habitat: Inland Oats is common in the southern half of Illinois, but uncommon or absent in the northern half of the state (see Distribution Map).
-This is primarily a southern species as Illinois lies along the northern portion of its range.
+Range & Habitat: The native Inland Oats is common in the southern half of Illinois, but it is uncommon or absent in the northern half of the state (see Distribution Map).
+This is primarily a southern species as Illinois lies along the northern edge of its range-limit.
 Habitats include moist alluvial meadows, rocky slopes along streams, limestone glades, thinly wooded areas in river floodplains, moist woodlands, and woodland borders.
 Some local populations may derive from plants that have escaped cultivation.

 Faunal Associations: The flowers attract few insects because they are wind-pollinated.
 The caterpillars of the butterfly Enodia anthedon (Northern Pearly Eye) feed on the foliage of Inland Oats, as do the caterpillars of several Amblyscirtes spp.
-(Roadside Skippers), including Amblyscirtes vialis (Common Roadside Skipper), Amblyscirtes linda (Linda's Roadside Skipper), and Amblyscirtes belli (Bell's Roadside Skipper).
+(Roadside Skippers), including Amblyscirtes vialis (Common Roadside Skipper), Amblyscirtes linda (Linda's Roadside Skipper), and Amblyscirtes belli (Bell's Roadside Skipper); see Bouseman & Sternburg (2001) and Bouseman et al. (2006).
 The latter two skippers are restricted to southern Illinois and neighboring areas, where their preferred food plant, Inland Oats, is more common.
+The larvae of a moth, Elachista brachyelytrifoliella mine the leaves of Inland Oats and other woodland grasses (Microleps website).

-Photographic Location: Along the rocky edge of a pond in a city park at Champaign, Illinois.
+Photographic Location: Along the rocky edge of a pond at a city park in Champaign, Illinois.

 Comments: This attractive grass is often cultivated in gardens and the branches of its spikelets can be used in flower arrangements and winter bouquets.
-Inland Oats is easy to identify because of its large flat spikelets and broad leaves.
+Inland Oats (Chasmanthium latifolia) is easy to identify because of its large flat spikelets and broad leaves.
 The nodding spikelets move about on their slender pedicels with each passing breeze.
-Another scientific name for this plant is Uniola latifolia.
-It has different common names, including Broad-Leaved Uniola, Wild Oats, and River Oats.
-The common name 'Sea Oats' is inappropriate as this actually refers to another species, Uniola paniculata, which is not found in Illinois.
-This latter species occurs primarily along coastal areas that are sandy.
-It is a taller plant with more erect spikelets; each of its flowers has 3 stamens.
+An obsolete scientific name for this plant is Uniola latifolia.
+It has several common names, including Broad-Leaved Uniola, Wild Oats, River Oats, Indian Wood Oats, and Northern Sea Oats.
+The common name 'Sea Oats' usually refers to another species, Uniola paniculata, which is not found in Illinois.
+Sea Oats occurs primarily along coastal areas that are sandy.
+It is a taller plant with more erect spikelets, and each of its florets has 3 anthers, instead of a single anther.

 Return